 Urban Regeneration Objectives URO 1 To promote the regeneration of the County towns and village centres and foster compact and sustainable growth by encouraging new development on infill sites, brownfield sites or underutilised lands before considering edge-of-town and village sites.
 URO 2 To identify and secure funding from relevant agencies and Government sources including the Rural and Urban Regeneration and Development Funds (RRDF/URDF) for town and village renewal projects throughout the County.
 URO 3 To address the impact of derelict site(s)/structure(s) upon the amenity of an area through the application of the statutory mechanisms afforded through the Derelict Sites Act 1990.

-URO 4 To implement an Active Land Management Strategy in relation to vacant land within County Monaghan and to maintain and update as required a Vacant Sites Register to ensure efficient and sustainable use of the County's land resources in accordance with the provisions of the Urban Regeneration and Housing Act 2015.
-URO 5 To support the preparation and implementation of Town Centre First Plans in accordance with the Town Centre First Policy.
+Urban Regeneration Objectives URO 4 To implement an Active Land Management Strategy in relation to vacant land in the Tier 1-4 settlements within County Monaghan in conjunction with the Town Regeneration Officer to ensure efficient and sustainable use of the County's land resources.
+URO 5 To support the preparation and implementation of Town Centre First Plans in accordance with the Town Centre First Policy which promotes sustainable development and positive environmental benefits.
 URO 6 To encourage collaboration with the Land Development Agency to accelerate regeneration and provide a sustainable supply of housing during the lifetime of the Development Plan, where appropriate.